Zephyr Teachout declares candidacy for attorney general

 “I will go after politicians who lie and who think they are above the law,” Teachout said.
 “You know I will not stand for it.”

-She said she also wants to take on big corporations who abuse their authority, including the pharmaceutical industry and big tech, and polluters.
+She said she also wants to take on big corporations that abuse their authority, including the pharmaceutical industry and big tech, as well as polluters.
 She said she would also fight to protect voting rights and further racial equality.

-Teachout, who said she has the support of Minnesota Attorney General Keith Ellison, who was chief prosecutor in the George Floyd murder trial, was joined at her announcement by progressive politicians in New York state.
+Teachout, who said she has the support of Minnesota Attorney General Keith Ellison, who prosecuted the George Floyd murder trial, was joined at her announcement by progressive politicians in New York state.

 Kim said he trusts Teachout to help protect the elderly.